 Back extension exercises (also called hyperextensions) can grow lower back muscles.
 It involves the erector spinae, which strengthens the lower spine.
 Hyperextensions also operate the muscles in your butt, hips, and shoulders.
 If you have low back pain, Hyperextension exercise may grant relaxation.
-Hyperextension exercises usually neglected when it comes to improving your core power and adding muscle mass to your lower back.
+Hyperextension exercises are usually neglected when it comes to improving your core power and adding muscle mass to your lower back.
 A powerful back presents solid support for strengthening other muscles in the whole body.
 When doing hyperextensions the head part of the movement involves a short amount of hip extension, which operates your gluteal muscles, also your core and abdominals work during the exercise to keep your trunk erect.

 BENEFITS OF HYPEREXTENSION

 Strengthening your lower back and core muscles can help in the control of back pain — as your muscles get more powerful, they can allow more comfort to your spine, which develops your posture and eases pain.
 The lower back is one of the several important muscle groups in the body, and stimulating it can lead to strength gains everywhere in your body.

 Some of the more benefits of hyperextensions are-

 - Reducing lower back pain: Those who have had a memoir of lower back pain arising from a herniated or slipped disc or sciatica pain can have profit from doing lower back strengthening exercises, particularly hyperextensions.

 - Developing posture: The main reason for chronic lower back pain has been identified as bad posture by numerous studies.
 Exercises like Hyperextensions help in enhancing the back muscles, which help in promoting and supporting the overall posture of the body, whether you’re standing up or lying down.